CrazyBayes/PWODE/README.md

 # SourceCode
-This is the core source code of PWODE which is published in Pattern Recogntion.
+This is the core source code of PWODE which is published in *Pattern Recogntion*.
 If you use it, please cite our work.
 Thanks!

 @article{KONG2023109473,